Medical conditions that may complicate having your tooth pulled.

 12) Hyperthyroidism.

-Surgical procedures, like having a tooth pulled, are generally postponed until the patient’s medical doctor has been consulted and the function of their thyroid gland has been normalized (usually via the use of medication).
+Oral surgery procedures are typically postponed until the patient’s medical doctor has been consulted and the function of their thyroid gland has been normalized (usually via the use of medication).

 ▲ Section references – Fragiskos